Assessments

 Educational assessments aim to develop a more complete understanding of a person’s learning profile.
 This includes exploring their strengths, identifying areas of difficulty, and considering the factors that shape how they think and learn.

-What to expect from the assessment process
+What the educational assessment process looks like

 It may be helpful to understand whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant to your child’s learning before committing to a full diagnostic assessment.

-At PsychWell, we have designed our process to be staged and transparent, helping families to potentially feel informed and confident throughout, without unnecessary cost or overwhelm.
+At PsychWell, our process is built to be clear, staged, and transparent, so families may feel informed and confident at each step of the journey, without unnecessary cost or overwhelm.

 Discovery call